 - Use a logo or a photo of the product you sell, if applicable.
 For example, if you are selling coffee mugs, use an image of one of your mugs on the profile page for your business account.

-- Consider the size of the image and where it will appear on Facebook (e.g., in the header or at the top of posts).
+- Consider the image size and where it will appear on Facebook (e.g., in the header or at the top of posts).

 The dimensions of your image should be no larger than 1000 pixels on the longest side.
-The image should be at least 500 pixels on the longest side, or 350 pixels on the longest side if you’re using a square profile photo.
+If you’re using a square profile photo, the image should be at least 500 pixels on the longest or 350 pixels on the longest side.
 If you’re using a portrait-oriented image like a headshot, it can be up to 250 pixels in height.

 Create a username and password for your merchant account